thersbach/laravel-mailcamp/README.md

 Before using this package, please get a username and API token from Mailcamp.
 API tokens can't be created in their demo environment, so you'll have to contact their support.

+# Currently available functions

+## Lists
+- Get all available lists
+- Get the details of a specific list

+## Subscribers
+- Create a new subscriber for a list
+- Check if an email address is subscribed to a list
+- Update the email address of a subscriber
+- Delete a subscriber from a list

+## Stats
+- Get statistics

+## Token
+- Check if your credentials are valid.

 # Examples
-Examples can be found at `src/examples.php`
+Examples can be found at `examples.php`